radiantearth/stac-spec/catalog-spec/README.md

 **The Specification:** The main Catalog specification is in *[catalog-spec.md](catalog-spec.md)*.
 It includes an overview and in depth explanation of the structures and fields.

+**Best Practices:** While the main spec is designed to be quite flexible, there are a set of emerging best practices for how to actually manage a catalog.
+The *[catalog-best-practices.md](catalog-best-practices.md)* document lays out a number of these.
+In time some of these may evolve to be part of the core spec.

 **Examples:** For samples of how Catalogs can be implemented the *[examples/](examples/)* folder contains a full sample catalog.